KVaid29994/CrewAI_agents/3.crew_ai_rag/rag.md

     D --> E[Final Output]

+## RAG Tool

+The RagTool is a dynamic knowledge base tool for answering questions using Retrieval-Augmented Generation.

+Description
+The RagTool is designed to answer questions by leveraging the power of Retrieval-Augmented Generation (RAG) through EmbedChain.
+It provides a dynamic knowledge base that can be queried to retrieve relevant information from various data sources.
+This tool is particularly useful for applications that require access to a vast array of information and need to provide contextually relevant answers.

+The RagTool can be used with a wide variety of data sources, including:

+📰 PDF files
+📊 CSV files
+📃 JSON files
+📝 Text
+📁 Directories/Folders
+🌐 HTML Web pages
+📽️ YouTube Channels
+📺 YouTube Videos
+📚 Documentation websites
+📝 MDX files
+📄 DOCX files
+🧾 XML files
+📬 Gmail
+📝 GitHub repositories
+🐘 PostgreSQL databases
+🐬 MySQL databases
+🤖 Slack conversations
+💬 Discord messages
+🗨️ Discourse forums
+📝 Substack newsletters
+🐝 Beehiiv content
+💾 Dropbox files
+🖼️ Images
+⚙️ Custom data sources
+​

+Parameters
+- The RagTool accepts the following parameters:

+- summarize: Optional.
+Whether to summarize the retrieved content.
+Default is False.
+- adapter: Optional.
+A custom adapter for the knowledge base.
+If not provided, an EmbedchainAdapter will be used.
+- config: Optional.
+Configuration for the underlying EmbedChain App.

 ### ✅ Why use CrewAI for RAG?
 - Modular Design: Each stage (retrieve, verify, generate) is handled by a specialized agent.
 - Tool Integration: Easily plug in APIs, vector stores, or custom functions as tools.